 As any pet grooming course will tell you, practice makes perfect.
 When approaching nail clipping for the first time, why not start by holding your dog’s paw comfortably in your hands for a few days - something that also helps them get used to the feeling of being held.
 While doing so, try making sounds with the clippers, so they can get used to that too.
 The next step from there is the actual clipping.

-You want your pooch to be comfortable when clipping their nails, which is why you need to angle the clippers at 45 degrees.
-What’s more, when you clip, clip confidently, as being hesitant can result in not all of the nail being removed.
-There are different options available when it comes to clippers too, so get the right ones for you and be sure to replace them periodically, as they can become blunt.
+You want your pooch to be comfortable when clipping its nails, which is why you need to angle the clippers at 45 degrees.
+What’s more, when you clip, clip confidently, as being hesitant can result in not all of the nails being removed.
+There are different options available when it comes to clippers, too, so get the right ones for you and be sure to replace them periodically, as they can become blunt.